 What the signals mean isn't the same as how they're often interpreted.

-Red: Stop at the solid white line.
+When the lights are on red: Stop at the solid white line.
 If the light is just turning red, listen out for the accelerating engine of driver who has decided to chance it.
 Move to one side if necessary.

-Amber: Stop at the stop line.
+When the lights are on amber: Stop at the stop line.
 Go on only if you've already crossed the stop line or you're so close to it that you risk an accident by stopping.
 Glance back to check on traffic behind you.

-Red and amber.
-Don't proceed until green shows.
+When the lights are changing from amber to green: Don't proceed until green shows.
 You can put one or even both feet on the pedals and start rolling forward, so long as you don't cross the stop line before the light is green.

-Green: Not go, but 'go ahead if the way is clear'.
+When the lights are on green: A green traffic light doesn’t mean it’s safe to go.
+It means 'go ahead if the way is clear'.
 Similarly for a green filter arrow.
 You're less likely to get stuck halfway across a junction on a bike, but it can happen.
 Avoid.

-If the traffic conditions allow, adjust your speed so that you time your arrival at the lights to avoid stopping.
+If traffic conditions allow, adjust your speed so that you time your arrival at the lights to avoid stopping.
 Don't race recklessly for a green, but do back off the pace if you see a red, slowing more and more as you approach.
-It's easier to stop when you're going slowly.
-And the light may change, enabling you to carry on.
+It's easier to stop when you're going slowly, and the light may change, enabling you to carry on.
 It takes less time and effort to get back up to speed if your bike is moving, so you'll spend less time crossing the junction.